Hope You're Happy, Lemon: Publication

-Written and illustrated by Mizuki Kishikawa, Hope You're Happy, Lemon began serialization on Shueisha's Shōnen Jump+ manga service on October 15, 2023.
-Its chapters have been collected into eight tankōbon volumes as of October 2025.
+Hope You're Happy, Lemon is written and illustrated by Mizuki Kishikawa.
+It was serialized on Shueisha's Shōnen Jump+ manga service from October 15, 2023, to September 13, 2026.
+Its chapters have been collected into eleven tankōbon volumes as of August 2026.

-The series' chapters are simultaneously published in English on Shueisha's Manga Plus platform.
-In January 2025, Seven Seas Entertainment announced that they had licensed the series for English publication with the first volume releasing in October 2025.
+The series was simultaneously published in English on Shueisha's Manga Plus platform.
+In January 2025, Seven Seas Entertainment announced that they had licensed the series for English publication, with the first volume being released in October 2025.